mjstrasser/mjstrasser.github.io/_posts/2019-02-13-kotlin-scope-functions.md

 This has the meaning, _If `value` is not null, transform it; else return a default value._

-`run` is similar, except that it applies directly to the receiver (avaiable as `this` in the lambda).
+`run` is similar, except that it applies directly to the receiver (available as `this` in the lambda).

 There is a `with` function like that in Visual Basic, except that it returns the value of